spatie/laravel-query-builder/UPGRADING.md

         &fields[related_models.test_models]=id,name
 ```

-The a minimal `QueryBuilder` for the above request looks like this:
+A minimal `QueryBuilder` for the above request looks like this:

 ```php
 use Spatie\QueryBuilder\QueryBuilder;